athomasq/athomasq.github.io/_posts/2020-02-12-a-fine-line.md

 <br/>

-### It Don't Mean A Thing If It Ain't Got That Sting
+### It don't mean a thing if it ain't got that sting

 Anybody can *say* they're contrarian.
 Especially if it makes you look smart -- which, on Wall Street and in Silicon Valley these days, it does.